8 min left

 The Tools Inside

 Report Fidelity.
 The diagnostic for whether a report still supports the claim and decision being built from it under pressure.
 Reports are your most common map: structured representations of a territory you cannot inspect directly.
-The mechanism the tool surfaces is report-object substitution — the moment a report stops standing in for the territory and starts being treated as the territory itself, with downstream interpretation and decisions building on the wrong object without anyone noticing the shift.
-Sources: the social-epistemology and information-quality traditions; report-and-record studies across institutional contexts.
+The mechanism the tool surfaces is report-object substitution, the moment a report stops standing in for the territory and starts being treated as the territory itself, with downstream interpretation and decisions building on the wrong object without anyone noticing the shift.
+Sources: validity and argument-based validation, qualitative trustworthiness, upward distortion research, audit evidence, rectification of names, and AI evaluation.

 03 // Cross-Reference: The Accountability Triad